alina-laktionova/todolist/README.md

 Demo: https://alina-laktionova.github.io/todolist/

+Draggable lists and tasks, adapted for mobile and desktop screens.
-used: React Beautiful DND, Material UI, Redux
+Used React Beautiful DND and Material UI.